antoneklund/wikipedia-biographies/README.md

     ```
     where ``enwiki-20230401ms24.xml`` is the English Wikipedia dump and should be changed to the recently downloaded dump.
 The input ``english`` should be changed to the language chosen.

-    __note__ There will most likely be multiple json-files.
+    __note__ Due to memory limitations there will most likely be multiple json-files.
 The default is to have batches of 50'000.

 ### Basic statistics